 A method for practicing contemplative prayer

 There is, in all of us, an inherent desire to know God, to know ourselves, and to know why we are here.
-In our search for God, many of us have found the ancient Christian practice of contemplative prayer of great help.
-Contemplative prayer is the prayer of consent – consenting to God’s action and presence in our lives.
-In the stillness of contemplative prayer, we intend to let ourselves go into God, opening ourselves to the Holy Spirit’s transformative action in our mind and heart.
-The practice of contemplative prayer is at the heart of all of our contemplative living ministries at Saint Barnabas: it’s the foundation of our retreats, Quiet Days, and The ART of Engaging Holy Scripture classes.
-We teach Centering Prayer as a particular method for practicing contemplative prayer, and we have several Centering Prayer groups that meet weekly to support one another in this practice.
+In our search for God, many of us have found the ancient Christian practice of centering prayer to be of great help.
+In the silence of the prayer, we intend to open ourselves to the Holy Spirit’s transformative action in our minds and hearts.
+The practice of centering prayer is at the heart of all of our contemplative living ministries at Saint Barnabas.

 We also have several Centering Prayer groups that meet weekly to support one another in the practice of Centering Prayer.
 Weekly groups each begin with 20 minutes of centering prayer, followed by a video presentation or literature study featuring topics relevant to living a life grounded in the abiding presence of God in all things.
-All centering prayer groups meet in the Small Chapel just south of the main Sanctuary.
-Click here to view our campus map.
-Questions?
-Contact Liza Bell email@example.com or call (602) 527-6161.
+All centering prayer groups currently meet online through Zoom.
+ALL are welcome.
+Questions? please contact Debbie Moore at (508) 942-8953

-For more information about Centering Prayer, or to volunteer to help with room/AV set-up for Centering Prayer groups, please contact Liza Bell: email@example.com or 602 527-6161
+For more information about Centering Prayer, or to volunteer to help with room set-up for Centering Prayer groups, please contact Debbie Moore at (508) 942-8953